jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 * Search Pages
 * Default Page (*Any page not covered above.*)
 * Custom Post Type archive pages
-    * Any Custom Post Types are detected automatically.
+    * All Custom Post Types are detected automatically.

+Each of the above settings can have a different value for the first page displayed **and** subsequent paged views.

-This makes it easier to manage exactly how your posts are displayed to your readers, especially when different views have different layouts, rather than relying on the single setting in the Reading menu or having to hard code options in your custom theme.
+Custom Posts Per Page makes it easy to manage exactly how your content is displayed to your readers, especially when different views have different layouts, rather than relying on the single setting in the Reading menu or having to hard code options in your custom theme.

 == Installation ==